Article I: GENERAL PROVISIONS

 Section 1: General.

-Trustees shall exercise care that no detriment to the College results from conflicts between their interests and those of the College.
+Trustees shall exercise care that no detriment to the University results from conflicts between their interests and those of the University.
 Trustees shall be sensitive to potential conflicts of interest or the appearance of conflicts of interest even if no actual conflicts exist.

 A Board member shall be considered to have a conflict of interest if he or she, or person or entities with which he or she is affiliated, has a direct or indirect interest that may impair or may reasonably appear to impair his or her independent, unbiased judgment in the discharge of his or her responsibilities to the Corporation.

 Section 2: Disclosure of Conflicts.

 (a) Trustees who believe a potential transaction with the University may involve a conflict must report that transaction and all material facts in writing to the Audit Committee of the Board, in sufficient time for the Audit Committee to approve or disapprove such transaction.